The Wong Halves System for Card Counting

 Doubling the Card Values

-A good way to eliminate the fractions is to double all numerical values assigned to the cards – 2s and 7s will count as +1; 3s, 4s, and 6s will be worth +2; 5s will be +3; 8s will remain 0; 9s will count as -1; 10s and Aces will be -2.
-This does not change the plating strategy or the betting of the player.
-Rather, it simplifies the adding and subtracting of values during the game.
+A good way to eliminate the fractions is to double all numerical values assigned to the cards – 2s and 7s will count as +1; 3s, 4s, and 6s will be worth +2; 5s will be +3; 8s will remain 0; 9s will count as -1; and 10s and Aces will be -2.
+This change does not affect the playing strategy or the player’s betting approach.
+Rather, it simplifies the addition and subtraction of values during the game.
 Before converting to a true count, however, players need to cut the running count in half.

 Hands with Eliminating Values

-This is a great trick that could be used in all card counting systems.
-Players simply memorize particular hands with values that cancel each other out such as 4-K (+1 and -1).
-Since their total is 0, the hand is irrelevant to the count.
-Here are a few hands you can easily remember – 2-9, 7-9, 3-10, 4-A, etc. This technique may sound too complicated but it requires only a little practice.
-After a while, your brain will automatically eliminate such hands the second you see them on the table.
+This is a great trick that can be used in any card-counting system.
+Players simply memorize specific hands whose values cancel each other out, such as 4-K (+1 and -1).
+Because the total is 0, the hand is irrelevant to the count.
+Here are a few hands you can easily remember – 2-9, 7-9, 3-10, 4-A, etc. This technique may sound complicated, but it requires only a little practice.
+After a while, your brain will automatically ignore such hands the moment you see them on the table.

 Advantages and Disadvantages of the Wong Halves